Israel Luna (footballer)

 Israel Luna López (born 23 March 2002) is a Mexican professional footballer who plays as an attacking midfielder for Liga MX club Pachuca.

+Club career

+Luna started his youth career with Pachuca, making his debut with the first team in 10 July 2022, in a 2-1 victory against Cruz Azul.
+On 22 August 2022, he scored his first goal in 1-0 win against León.

+On 10 July 2023, in a match against León, Luna suffered an ACL injury on his right knee that kept him out for 6 months.
+9 months later, Luna suffered an ACL injury in his left knee, during an U-23 match against Chivas.

 International career

 Youth

 Luna was part of the under-17 side that participated at the 2019 CONCACAF U-17 Championship, where Mexico won the competition.
 He was included in the Best XI of the tournament.
 Luna also participated at the 2019 U-17 World Cup, where Mexico finished runner-up.